OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 Quarterly Estimated Tax Payments

-If you expect to owe $1,000 or more in taxes for the year, sooner or later the IRS will expect quarterly payments.
-Missing these results in penalties and interest — costs that compound over time and are entirely avoidable.
+If you expect to owe $1,000 or more in taxes for the year, the IRS expects quarterly payments.
+Missing these results in penalties and interest — costs that are entirely avoidable with a calendar reminder.

 Payment Deadlines